 Contact Sara

 Samantha Hochmann is a historian by trade and also a paranormal enthusiast.
 She is the Executive Director of Tinker Swiss Cottage Museum, a widely known paranormal hotspot in the Rockford community.
 She also participates with various historical committees and boards in the Rockford area.
-Sam has been volunteering with the Haunted Rockford team for the past couple of years.
+Sam has been volunteering with the Haunted Rockford team since 2017.

 Sam’s love for history started at a very young age, and her interests in the paranormal stem from growing up with a sensitivity to the paranormal realm.
 When she is not researching in the library or giving tours of the museum, you can find her reading spooky stories and walking through the local cemeteries.